Currently Documented Edition Signature and Seal Markings:

 Rakusan was often quoted on the difficulty of printing with bokashi techniques.

-It is entirely possible that he wanted to demonstrate his command of that skill, as well as to share in the lucrative sales.
+It is entirely possible that he wanted to demonstrate his command of that skill, as well as to share in the lucrative sales of these designs.

 In any event, the background bokashi colors and placements on the Rakusan version are identical to those in an earlier similar work by Ito Sozan for Watanabe from the early 1920s.